 Water quality in Shasta Lake is generally considered good, largely because of the continual inflow of cool, high-quality water from the major tributaries to the reservoir.
 The primary water quality concern in the reservoir is turbidity, typically associated with heavy rainfall events that move soils and runoff from abandoned mines in the area into the reservoir.

 Warm-water fish habitat in Shasta Lake is influenced primarily by fluctuations in the lake level and the availability of shoreline cover (Bureau of Reclamation 2003).
-Water surface elevations in Shasta Lake can fluctuate approximately 55 feet annually as a result of operation of Shasta and upper Sacramento River diversions (Bureau of Reclamation 2003).
+The WSE in Shasta Lake can fluctuate approximately 55 feet annually as a result of operation of Shasta Lake and upper Sacramento River diversions (Bureau of Reclamation 2003).
 Fluctuations in the surface elevation of the reservoir can disturb shallow, nearshore habitats, including spawning and rearing habitat for warm-water fish species.
 The shoreline of Shasta Lake is generally steep.
 This, with the large fluctuations in surface elevation, limits shallow, warm-water fish habitat, and the establishment of vegetation or other shoreline cover (Bureau of Reclamation 2003).

 Keswick Reservoir

 Keswick Reservoir is a re-regulating reservoir for Shasta Lake.
-The water surface elevation is relatively constant.
+The WSE is relatively constant.
 Residence time for water in Keswick Reservoir is about a day, compared with a residence time of about a year for water in Shasta Lake.
 Consequently, water temperatures tend to be controlled by releases from Shasta Dam and average less than 55°F. Despite the cool temperatures, the reservoir supports warm-water and cold-water fishes, including largemouth bass, crappie, catfish, and rainbow trout (Bureau of Reclamation 2003).

 Sacramento River